cpatrick/VistA-installation-scripts/Scripts/README.txt

       5) installBashConfiguration.sh

-Once all this environment is setup a Dashboar build can be triggered by calling:
+Once all this environment is setup a Dashboard build can be triggered by calling:

          runDashboardBuildWithoutMUnit.sh